jnsaksham11/SOC-24-Sketch-your-videos/README.md

 # SOC-24-Sketch-your-videos
-Final Project is in Soc_ganmodel.py
+Final Project is in Soc_ganmodel.py and I shared the video in my repository which shows output of my model.
 There are two branches main and master.
 I upload testdata in master branch and all models in main branch.
 I have train data also but this data is very large so i could not upload.